Nafees10/qscript/spec/syntax.md

 * `arg0_type` is the type for first argument
 * `arg0` is the "name" for first argument
 * more arguments can be added, and are to be separated by a comma.

+_Not that the `ref` part of return type is not a property of the function, but rather a part of the data type._

 A function without any arguments would be defined like:
 ```